Respirator Fit Testing Requirements and Procedures

 The employer is responsible for recording the results of fit testing.
 As stated under 29 CFR 1910.134(m)(2), the following information must be recorded: The name of the employee; the type of test performed (QLFT or QNFT); specific respirator tested; date of the test; and the results of the test.
 This information must be retained until the next fit test is administered.

-Fit testing should not be confused with a respirator fit check.
-A fit check, or "user seal check" as it's referred to in appendix B to 29 CFR 1910.134, should be performed each time a tight-fitting respirator is donned to ensure there's an adequate seal.
-The appendix provides guidelines for performing positive- and negative-pressure fit checks but states, "User seal checks are not substitutes for QLFTs or QNFTs."
+Fit testing must not be confused with a respirator fit check.
+A fit check, or "user seal check" as it's referred to in Appendix B-1 to 29 CFR 1910.134, should be performed each time a tight-fitting respirator is donned to ensure there's an adequate seal.
+The appendix provides guidelines for performing positive- and negative-pressure fit checks and states, "User seal checks are not substitutes for QLFTs or QNFTs."

 29 CFR 1910.134, Respiratory Protection Standard